JackBeNimbleBeQuick/simpleshop/README.md

 # Project Title
-> CSS Basics for SASS and Typescript
+> Typescript, SASS, Webpack kick starter, providing the TUC pattern
-* gulp 4: to lean forward and embrace the new
+* gulp 4: we might as well start using this stuff now ... right?
   - requires some gulp 4 environmental stuff which may change soon ( gulp 4 is still in Alpha so keep you eyes open 8^)
-  - gulp 4 still has babel dependencies: I will be exploring whether this can be replaced with typescript as I find that to be cleaner
+  - gulp 4 es6 still has babel dependencies: I will be exploring whether this can be replaced with typescript as I find that to be cleaner
-* typescript implementaion:
+* typescript implementation:
   - this provides very bare bones setup for lib that does nothing much
 * webpack:  is included and it works in gulp tasks: the base webpack.config needs work